mrsmithgavin/testcafe-exploration/README.md

 ## TODO:
 - create a test that loads the google home page and performs search
 - Perform some form of expectation on the search results page
+- extract selectors out into page-objects
+- refactor any duplicate code